decidim/decidim/.github/ISSUE_TEMPLATE/Feature_request.md

 ---

-We've disabled the feature request's issue creation on this repository.
+We have disabled the feature request's issue creation on this repository.
 If you want to discuss about a new feature, you can do this through Metadecidim:

 * [Feature Request](https://meta.decidim.org/processes/roadmap)